blockhousetech/guardian/README.md

 Guardian supports tox automation tool.
 You can install tox using pip by calling `pip install tox`.
 Once you have tox installed, simply call `tox` in the main folder of the Guardian repository.
 By default, it will run some tests under Python 3.6, 3.7, and 3.8.
 You can modify this behaviour by editing the file `tox.ini`.

+### Intel SGX SDK (optional)

+If you want to analyze your own enclave with Guardian, it need to be built with an appropriate Intel SGX SDK version.
+We recommend the version 2.12.

 ## Breakdown of the repository structure

 Guardian repository comes with the main tool, evaluation script referenced in [[1]](#1), examples, and some tests.